 On the following pages, you will fill information regarding your HBP, LLP, and any transfers made to other registered plans.
 You will also be asked to enter information regarding any unused contributions.
 Unused or undeducted contributions are contributions made in prior years but were not deducted from your taxes.

-You will then reach the RRSP Optimizer page.
+You will then reach the RRSP Calculator page.
 On this page, you will be able to estimate the possible refund or amount owing using the slider under the “Additional RRSP Contribution” section.
-This optimizer allows you to calculate the maximum RRSP contributions you need to make before the RRSP deadline which is before March 2nd (or before March 1st in a leap year) and how it will affect your taxes.
+This calculator allows you to calculate the maximum RRSP contributions you need to make before the RRSP deadline which is before March 1st (or before Feb 29th in a leap year) and how it will affect your taxes.